This article also appeared in Social Media Today.

 Why not?
 I hadn’t written extensively about the topic in the past, but I had published at least a few relevant posts.
 So here’s what I did:

 So, what happened?

 I did get a little more organic search engine traffic on blogger outreach-related queries, but nothing extravagant.
-But despite how small-scale this experiment was, I still got some pretty remarkable results (yes, I kept track of them).
+But despite how small-scale this experiment was, I still got some pretty remarkable results.

 This is the outcome from six months: